The mountainous slag piles at nickel miner Vale in Sudbury are becoming a favourite landing spot for one of nature’s most threatened species.

 Earlier in the summer, some 650 milkweed plants were saved from being bulldozed at a festival site near Sudbury and brought back to the greenhouse where schoolkids and community volunteers have potted them.

-Lanteigne said planting milkweed doesn’t hold any great benefits for slag pile bank stabilization or water drainage, it’s just a good corporate social responsibility project that compliments the company’s other environmental programming.
+Lanteigne said planting milkweed doesn’t hold any great benefits for slag pile bank stabilization or water drainage, it’s just a good corporate social responsibility project that complements the company’s other environmental programming.

 Sudbury and the nickel miner have garnered international attention for its regreening and beautification efforts across the scarred Sudbury landscape.
 The company has established a nearby apiary – a honeybee colony – on the slagpile slope and also rears trout in its greenhouse to restock area lakes and rivers.

 The company began a campaign of greening the perimeter of the slag piles in 2007.
 Bulldozers graded and contoured the slopes with clay placed to promote the growth of vegetation.
 The entire area was then hydro-seeded.
 Once grass took root, mature trees were planted at the top and company-grown pine seedlings established along the banks.